 Bucci and Reese view these works as 'living’ documents.
 They continually refine both image and wording.
-So every World Window isone-of-a-kind.
-When you buy your WW, it ships with a version of the painting, and a draft of the story, unique from all others.Your purchase helps finance the team’s future expeditions into the unknown.
+This makes every World Window one-of-a-kind.
+When you buy yours, it ships with a version of the painting, and a draft of the story, unique from all others.Your support helps fund the team’s future expeditions into the unknown.
 WWs appear as limited editions.

-Follow @worldwindows_co for an ongoing appreciation of your own World’s cultural and artistic history, plus the WW team’s latest findings, and regular 'Portholes’: miniature World Windows executed with fewer brushstrokes and paragraphs.
-Currently available WWs follow:
+Follow @worldwindows_co for an ongoing appreciation of your own World’s cultural and artistic history, plus the WW team’s latest findings, and occasional 'Portholes’: miniature World Windows executed with fewer brushstrokes and paragraphs.
+Currently available WWs:

 “Your enemies, they don’t have to kill a soldier anymore.
 They can turn him with a touch.
 Against himself, against his own kind.
 The weapons are their fingers.
 They can end this with handshakes.
 All they need is a clear shot at bare skin.